kvasdopil/food/README.md

 #### Responsive Design

-- **US-24**: As a user, I want the app to be mobile-first with responsive design so it works well on phones, tablets, and desktops.
+- **US-24**: As a user, I want the app to be mobile-first with responsive design so it works well on phones, tablets, and desktops. ✅ **Implemented**: Mobile-first design with breakpoints at 640px (sm) and 1280px (xl).
-- **US-25**: As a user, I want to swipe left/right on mobile to navigate between recipes so I can use touch gestures naturally.
+- **US-25**: As a user, I want to swipe left/right on mobile to navigate between recipes so I can use touch gestures naturally. ✅ **Implemented**: Swipeable carousel on mobile devices (< 640px).
-- **US-26**: As a user, I want different layouts optimized for mobile vs desktop (carousel on mobile, standard view on desktop) so the UI is appropriate for each screen size.
+- **US-26**: As a user, I want different layouts optimized for mobile vs desktop (carousel on mobile, standard view on desktop) so the UI is appropriate for each screen size. ✅ **Implemented**: Carousel on mobile, centered recipe view on medium/desktop, side navigation buttons on extra-large screens.

 #### Performance & UX